-There are many pink Champagnes to choose from too!
+There are many pink Champagnes (rosé) to choose from too!

-$$ Mid-priced: Impress your friends with a lesser-known grower-producer such as Pierre Paillard ‘Les Parcelles’ Bouzy Grand Cru Extra Brut known for being made from primarily Pinot Noir (brings body and earthiness to Champagne or try a steely lemony and créme brûlée and lightly toasted Gimmonet et Fils ‘Spécial Club’ Brut made with 100% Chardonnay.
+$$$ for the wine savvy: Impress your friends with a lesser-known grower-producer such as Pierre Paillard ‘Les Parcelles’ Bouzy Grand Cru Extra Brut known for being made from primarily Pinot Noir.
+(Pinot Noir adds body and earthiness to Champagne.)
+Or try a lightly toasted, juicy lemon, and créme brûléed Gimmonet et Fils ‘Spécial Club’ Brut made with 100% Chardonnay.

 You can recognize when a Champagne is from a grower because it will say RM or Récoltant Manipulant’ on the back label.

 Buying a ‘grower-producer’ will impress your wine savvy friends.

 $$$$: Otherwise, pick up a ‘Prestige Cuvée‘ or top bottling of a Champagne house (Dom Pérignon, Cristal (by Louis Roederer), Cuvée Sir Winston Churchill (by Pol Roger) etc).

 Ask at your favourite wine shop for their Prestige Cuvée wines.
 These wines are meant to be cellared for 10 years+ so perhaps put them away for a while.

 There are also premium Non-Vintage bottlings such as Krug Grande Cuvée available and ready to drink upon release.
 Krug is known for ageing their wines in old oak barrels which provides for a ‘heavyweight’, bold Champagne at a super premium price.